JashanjotP/C_Programming/README.md

 # C_Programming
-Contains all the C assignments that I have completed over my past year
+Contains all the C assignments that I have completed over the past year